 Jodi Koeman’s article, “Just Giving?
 Or Giving JUSTLY?
-Questions, Ideas, and Principles For Your Christmas Giving”, challenges us to think about WHO we are buying for and WHAT they need (have we bothered to ask them?).
-It’s important to also examine our motives for giving and what companies or organizations we are supporting when we purchase our gift of choice.
+Questions, Ideas, and Principles For Your Christmas Giving”, challenges us to think about WHO we are buying for and what they need (have we bothered to ask them?).
+It’s important to also examine our motives for giving and what companies or organizations we are supporting when we purchase our gift of choice (eg. are we buying local and/or fair trade products or “Dollar Store/Made In China” items?).
 And lastly, what message – deliberate or not – are we sending to the recipient?

 Phew!
 That’s a lot to unpack!